 For Information Purposes Only

 Of course, like all of our blog posts – this information is intended to be educational.
-This blog post is intended for general knowledge and is direct insurance or legal advice.
+This blog post is intended for general knowledge and is not direct insurance or legal advice.
 You should read and review any policies carefully.

 Shift Brokers Can Help You Navigate